dalemartyn/dalestillman.com/src/work/2018-08-10-helter-skelter.md

   </figcaption>
 </figure>

-You can read more about the [branding and illustrations for Helter Skelter][6] _a dozen eggs_ website.
+You can read more about the [branding and illustrations we created for Helter Skelter][6] on the _a dozen eggs_ website.

 [1]: https://www.helterskelterarts.co.uk/
 [2]: https://www.adozeneggs.co.uk/